changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-manager-service-administration.md

 <properties
-   pageTitle="StorSimple Manager サービス管理 | Microsoft Azure"
-   description="Azure クラシック ポータルで StorSimple Manager サービスを使用して、StorSimple デバイスを管理する方法を説明します。" services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="StorSimple Manager service administration | Microsoft Azure" description="Learn how to manage your StorSimple device by using the StorSimple Manager service in the Azure classic portal." services="storsimple" documentationCenter="" authors="alkohli"